Pity the Kardashian-Jenners, Ruthlessly Exploited By Reality TV Producers To Make Them Look Bad Over Caitlyn

 The cheek of it!

-Caitlyn was among a group of 12 participants who signed up for this year’s instalment of the long running British TV show, which sees several famous, and many more not not-so famous people imprisoned in a jungle camp where they must complete a variety of disturbing challenges such as eating animal offal (this year’s delicacies included a camel’s anus) or being covered in rats, spiders and cockroaches to win their daily meals.
+Caitlyn was among a group of 12 participants who signed up for this year’s instalment of the long-running British TV show, which sees several famous, and many more not not-so famous people imprisoned in an Australian jungle camp where they must complete a variety of disturbing challenges such as eating animal offal (this year’s delicacies included a camel’s anus) or being covered in rats, spiders and cockroaches to win their daily meals.

-A feature of this particular show, which is shot in the Australian jungle, is that the expelled campmates must walk back to civilisation across a rope bridge, at the end of which their loving family are waiting to console them (and perhaps thank them for the free holiday at a five star resort in the Antipodes), but when Caitlyn made her walk out of the jungle on Friday, the seventh character to leave the camp, no one was there to greet her and congratulate her success.
+A feature of this particular show is that the expelled campmates must walk back to civilisation across a rope bridge, at the end of which their loving family are waiting to console them (and perhaps thank them for the free holiday at a five star resort in the Antipodes), but when Caitlyn made her walk out of the jungle on Friday, the seventh character to leave the camp, no one was there to greet her and congratulate her on her success.

-Some viewers, who were perhaps over invested, declared they were “heartbroken” on social media and branded her famous family as “disgusting” after they failed to show up to support Cait.
+Some viewers, who were perhaps over-invested, declared on social media that they were “heartbroken” and branded her famous family as “disgusting” after they failed to show up to support Cait.

 One sad fan went so far as to message Caitlyn’s son Brandon, asking, “Why wasn't you at the bridge?”